abe4mvp/FILE-IO-TDD/README.md

 FILE-IO-TDD
 ===========

-run this command to execute test rspec spec/last_names_spec.rb
+<p>run this command to execute test</p>

+  rspec spec/last_names_spec.rb

-example and solution file already included, the spec run the script, generate a file and compare to the solution file
+<p>example and solution file already included, the spec run the script, generate a file and compare to the solution file</p>